rribault-fem/torchydra/README.md

 Easily add new models, datasets, experiments, preprocessing steps.
 By using this template, you can focus on deep learning architecture, hyperparameters tuning and share models and experiments with collegues.

-It is based on https://github.com/ashleve/lightning-hydra-template and uses the following packages:
+It is based on an opensource project template https://github.com/ashleve/lightning-hydra-template and uses the following packages:

 [PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning) - a lightweight PyTorch wrapper for high-performance AI research.
 Think of it as a framework for organizing your PyTorch code.